 Over the years, the number of students admitted to the program steadily increased, from one to four students annually to ten students in the 1960s and 1970s, and to 12 in the 1980s.
 In the mid-90s with the introduction of distance sites, the program grew to 16, then 19, and finally up to 23 students.
 The major impetus for this growth was the need to meet increased local, state, regional, and national needs for community/public health, clinical, and administrative dietitians.

 In 2003, the Graduate Programs in Human Nutrition expanded and began to offer a thesis-based Master of Science in Clinical Nutrition.
-In 2016, the Master of Science was renamed to a Master of Science in Human Nutrition, and in 2017, the program received approval to offer the Master of Science with a thesis or non-thesis option.
+In 2016, the Master of Science was renamed to a Master of Science in Human Nutrition, and in 2017, the program received approval to offer the Master of Science with a thesis or non-thesis, or capstone, option.
 In 2019, the Master of Science in Food Systems and Society, previously housed at Marylhurst University, joined the Graduate Programs in Human Nutrition.